mtheadley/SystemHealthPreso/PITCHME.md

 ---

-Wouldn't it be great if Tier One could have detected this?

-You could keep coding?
+Wouldn't it be great if Tier One could have detected this, notified the correct people and you could keep coding?

 ---